aarondroidbryce/Gentzen/README.md

 # peano-arithmetic-consistency
 Coq implementation of a consistency proof of the consistency of Peano Arithmetic (PA), using Primitive Recursive Arithmetic and the well-foundedness of all ordinals below Epsilon_0.
+The proof idea is due to Gentzen, the version of the proof we are implementing is exposited in Mendelson's textbook.
+As of October 2018, this implementation is very much a work in progress.